GrafMonteVictor/JavaRush_TelegramBot/README.md

 # Javarush Telegram Bot
 ![87- Converted](https://user-images.githubusercontent.com/16310793/103351456-2861af00-4a58-11eb-9a64-1f69eff0631a.jpg)

 JavaRush Telegram bot from community for community.
-Written by developers, who learned in [Javarush](https://javarush.ru).
+Written by developers who learned in [Javarush](https://javarush.ru).
 ## Idea
 The main idea is to show how to create real application, which can be used by someone else.
 There are [set of posts](https://javarush.ru/groups/posts/2935-java-proekt-ot-a-do-ja-pishem-realjhnihy-proekt-dlja-portfolio), which are describing step by step guidelines of how it was created.